adrianwedd/Agentic-Index/README.md

 ## 🤝 How to Contribute

-AgentOps aims to be *the* spot for Agentic-AI frameworks.
+AgentIndex aims to be *the* spot for Agentic-AI frameworks.
 Your brainpower and suggestions are gold.

 Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for how to: